Updated 2019 • See also Yamaha’s Tenere

-Obviously I could have done with engine bars or a proper bash plate, as would any bike of this kind (they’re available for the XTZ now, but weren’t then in a hurry).
-The tank/radiator protectors are a nice touch and of course the barkbusters are a no-brainer to the mods list.
+Obviously I could have done with engine bars or a proper bash plate, as would any bike of this kind (they’re available for the XTZ now, but weren’t then).
+The tank/radiator protectors are a nice touch and the Barkbusters are a no-brainer to the mods list.

-Bikes like this will always be a compromise but for the Morocco job, when you think of the cost of the machine [in 2008] and the minimal ‘front garden’ levels of preparation required, the XT-Z offered me an ideal balance of continent-crossing comfort with adequate fully loaded off-road ability.
+Bikes like this will always be a compromise but for the Morocco job, when you think of the cost of the machine [in 2008] and the minimal ‘kerbside’ levels of preparation, the XTZ offered an ideal balance of continent-crossing comfort with adequate fully loaded off-road ability.
 Just like the Tenere always did in fact, only more so.

-Can’t wait for or afford the new T7?
+Can’t wait for or afford the forthcoming 700 Tenere twin?
 Check out my XSR Scrambler project.